WinterPDev/ProjectWeek/readme.md

 # Project Week

-### Project Week, and more importantly your portfolio, is what makes or breaks your job hunt as a developer!
+### Project Week, and more importantly your portfolio, is one major thing that can make or break your job hunt as a developer!

 -   #### Employers review your portfolio when deciding on proposing interviews!